Default.com Pricing: Plans and Costs

 Who pays the $45/user/month fee on Default?

 Default only charges for users who receive meetings, are assigned as owners in the CRM, or are referenced in workflows.
-Editor seats (people who build and manage workflows but don't appear in routing or scheduling) are free.
+Editor seats (people who build and manage workflows but do not appear in routing or scheduling) are free.
 A scheduling-only seat is available at $20/month for users who only need calendar functionality without routing.
+Source: Default pricing.

 Is Default worth the price compared to ZoomInfo?

-Default provides strong value for teams focused on inbound workflow orchestration, particularly those replacing fragmented tools like Chili Piper and LeanData.
+Default provides strong value for teams focused exclusively on inbound workflow orchestration, particularly those replacing fragmented tools like Chili Piper and LeanData.
 However, ZoomInfo provides broader value across the entire go-to-market cycle with proprietary data, intent signals, conversation intelligence, and AI-powered execution.
-Teams with needs beyond inbound orchestration will find more value in ZoomInfo's platform.
+Teams whose needs extend beyond inbound orchestration will find more value in ZoomInfo's platform.
+ZoomInfo is free to start, which lets teams validate the data quality and platform fit before a consumption commitment.

 How helpful was this article?